i2bc/n_terminal_lysine/README.md

 - run `n_terminal_lysine/compute.sh` to get the summary table => `*.allAA_Plong_geeceeCDS_Toptave_iep_sp.tsv`
 - run `n_terminal_lysine/prepare_graphs.sh` (and run the resulting file) to get graphes for each species => `Tmp/KRNHYIaa_*.pdf` and `Tmp/KRNHYIaa_*.png`

+A `*.allAA_Plong_geeceeCDS_Toptave_iep_sp.tsv` table contains 83 columns:

+* GCA_ID: the ncbi GCA identifier
+* X_P2nd, X_Pavg, X_Plong: 78 values for the 3 measurements to characterize a peak for each letter of the alphabet standing for aa
+* geeceeCDS: mean of the GC% computed on the CDS aa sequences
+* tempura_Topt_ave: optimal growth temperature extracted from the TEMPURA database when available
+* iepCDS: mean of the iso-electric points computed on the CDS aa sequences
+* species_name: name of the species

 ## A usage example with 2 species from the 3 domain of life
 Go to the `n_terminal_lysine` repository.